![]() | ![]() | ![]() | ![]() |

 Old Fletton

-Centred around the parish church of St. Margarets, Fletton, or as it became to be known Old Fletton, was traditionally a farming community.
+Centered around the parish church of St. Margarets, Fletton, or as it became to be known Old Fletton, was traditionally a farming community.
 Explore Old Fletton by clicking on the button below.

 New Fletton